Witt vectors, semirings, and total positivity: Plethystic algebra for -algebras

-These properties can of course be expressed in terms of $P$ itself, without quantifying over any variable algebras such as $A$ above.
-For example, $\Delta^+$ and $\Delta^\times$ must be cocommutative and coassociatve, and $\Delta^\times$ should codistribute over $\Delta^+$, and so on.
+These properties can of course be expressed in terms of $P$ itself, without quantifying over any variable algebras, as above with $A$.
+For example, $\Delta^+$ and $\Delta^\times$ must be cocommutative and coassociative, and $\Delta^\times$ should codistribute over $\Delta^+$, and so on.

 Similarly, the (unique) elements $0$ and $1$ in the $\bN$-algebras $\Hom_K(P,A)$ correspond to $K$-algebra morphisms